-- Factors that influence it
+- The factors that influence it

-- Strategies for controlling it
+- Strategies for maintaining control

 Finding the Strike Zone in Roll Forming Tolerance